pivotal/docs-tap/scst-store/api-walkthrough.hbs.md

 The following procedure explains how to use CURL to POST an image report.

+1. In your terminal, switch to the kubectl context or kubeconfig to target the TAP _View_ cluster.

-1. Retrieve the `metadata-store-read-write-client` access token.
+2. Retrieve the `metadata-store-read-write-client` access token.
     See [Retrieve access tokens](retrieve-access-tokens.hbs.md).
 Run:

     ```console
     export METADATA_STORE_ACCESS_TOKEN=$(kubectl get secrets metadata-store-read-write-client -n metadata-store -o jsonpath="{.data.token}" | base64 -d)
     ```

-2. Retrieve the CA Certificate and store it locally.
+3. Retrieve the CA Certificate and store it locally.
 Run:

     ```console
     kubectl get secret ingress-cert -n metadata-store -o json | jq -r '.data."ca.crt"' | base64 -d > /tmp/ca.crt
     ```

-3. Run the Curl POST command.
+4. Run the Curl POST command.
 This assumes that you have deployed TAP with ingress enabled.
 We discuss in a [different section](#without-ingress) what to do if ingress is not enabled.

     ```console
     curl https://metadata-store.<ingress-domain>/api/imageReport \